Save $500 through October 22!

 Social media can be a minefield for your brand, or it can be your best early-warning defense system—or both at the same time!
 Hear case studies from organizations that use social both to spot potential crises early and to manage to brushfires that may have already broken out.

 There’s a good chance your Facebook content—paid or organic—barely registers with your intended audience, considering that it takes only 13 milliseconds for us to process an image and decide to move on to the next or engage with it.
-You’ll learn which types of still images and videos on Facebook are most likely to grab the attention, with an emphasis on mobile delivery.
+You’ll learn which types of videos on Facebook are most likely to grab attention, and how to measure the success of that content.

 You’ll learn how to: